es3649/ExecSec/app/src/docs/Overview.md

 If automation is enabled, Users will be notified, and able to review automated actions for accuracy.
 If automation is disabled, incoming messages will still be analyzed, and responses will still be generated as usual, however, the user will have to authorize all outgoing messages.

+Automation may be subdivided into categories, and certain automation modes can be enables/disabled independently.

 ## Scheduling transactions